hyoungshin/Structural_Analysis_of_Shi-s_LW_WBC/README.md

 # Structural Analysis of Shi's LW-WBC

 This project is a code that conducted sturctural analysis study on the 'Light-weight White-box Cryptographic model' proposed in 2019.
-The paper was published in IEEE transaction on Computers as "A Light-Weight White-Box Encryption Scheme for Securing Distributed Embedded Devices" by Shi et al. (<u>https://ieeexplore.ieee.org/abstract/document/8675491</u>)
+The paper was published in IEEE transaction on Computers as "A Light-Weight White-Box Encryption Scheme for Securing Distributed Embedded Devices" by Shi et al. ([Shi's LW-WBC site](https://ieeexplore.ieee.org/abstract/document/8675491))
 Although LW-WBC(Light-Weight White-Box Cryptography) claims to be safe against various attack methods, we can obtain each component function through a structural analysis attack.
 Therefore, we implement the proposed LW-WBC based on the C language and obtain each component function through Python language.
 Since the attack is completed using file input/output between C and Python, operating as follows is necessary.